Zero-knowledge architecture

 Is this free to use?

-BytesBit Secure Share is completely free with no sign-up required.
+BytesBit Secure Share offers a generous free tier with no sign-up required.
 Core features including encryption, passphrase protection, and file attachments are available at no cost.